 - The implant can be removed at any time if it is causing side effects

-- It is a safe style of contraception to use whilst breastfeeding
+- It is safe to use whilst breastfeeding

 - Where the implant is inserted it may feel bruised for a week or two after

-- You can resume daily activities immediately after the Nexplanon has been fitted
+- You can resume daily activities immediately after the implant has been fitted

 Having the contraceptive implant fitted – your questions answered